w052tmr/scoreboard/readMe.md

 # Scoreboard

-A project built to practice my front-end JavaScript skills.
+A project built to practice my front-end Vanilla JavaScript skills.

+I am really happy with how I organized my code in this project.
+I feel as though it is clean and very readable.